skyss0fly-pm-pl/PieMC/README.md

 First of all you need to install PieMC with ```Installer.apk```

-which if you run  will automatically install on startup To run the server after installing go to PieMC App which will look like the piemc Logo and it will have a dashboard
+which if you run, it will automatically install everything needed on startup.
+To run the server after installing go to PieMC App which will look like the piemc Logo and it will have a dashboard.

 ## Documentation